Powerlearnproject/se-day1-assignment-Gratitude311/README.md

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+# Software Developer
-**Software Developer** - Designs, code, and maintain software applications
+Designs, code, and maintain software applications

 Write clean, efficient, and maintainable code